rbong/vim-flog/EXAMPLES.md

 5. Type in `git m<Tab> <Tab><Tab>`.
 This will automatically complete to `:Floggit merge <branch>`.

-If you'd like to save the merge output to a buffer, use `git!` instead of `git`.
+If you'd like to save the merge output to a buffer, use `git -p` instead of `git`.
-You can run any git command using this command.
+You can run any git command with this option.

+You can also use `cm<Space>` to complete to `:Floggit merge `.

 This seems like a lot, but as you get used to running commands you'll do all of this without thinking, especially with all of the completion available.